ericsonga/APCSAReview/_sources/Unit6-Arrays/numberCubeA.rst

 How to Solve
 ----------------

+Click to reveal the algorithm and problems to help you write your solution.

+.. reveal:: numbercubealg_r1
+   :showtitle: Reveal Algorithm
+   :hidetitle: Hide Algorithm
+   :optional:

    You will need to create an array to hold the results of each cube toss.
 The size of the array should be the passed number of times you will call ``toss``.
 You will need to loop that number of times and each time set the value of the array at that index to the result of the ``toss``.
 Return the array.
-Click to reveal problems to help you write your solution.

 .. reveal:: numbercubea_r1
    :showtitle: Reveal Problems